LASER: Frequently Asked Questions

 - Organizing a conference or event related to your discipline or issues relevant to it

 You will be asked to identify your leadership practicum experience in your application.
 Your proposed practicum will be discussed further during the interview.
 Even though it is recommended that you have a fully formed idea of what your practicum will be during the application process, you can change your idea between applying and starting the program.
-If you have any questions about the appropriateness of your identified leadership opportunity in relation to your application, please talk to the coordinators of the program, Dr. John Lubker or Dr. Mark Bourgeois.
+If you have any questions about the appropriateness of your identified leadership opportunity in relation to your application, please talk to the coordinator of the program, Dr. John Lubker.

 Although you will be asked to share your experiences with leadership in your application and during your interview, you do not need any prior formal leadership or engagement training to participate in this program.